128technology/docs/docs/config_templates.md

 ## Backing Up Templates / Storage Mechanism

 Templates are stored on disk as JSON in the following location: `/etc/128technology/sync/templates.json`.
 This file can be backed up, restored, or edited.
-While the 128T Networking Platform does watch this file for changes and updates it's state, it is not recommended to edit this file directly as a means to configure templates.
+While the SSR Networking Platform does watch this file for changes and updates it's state, it is not recommended to edit this file directly as a means to configure templates.

 #### History